 My teaching interests and experiences reflect my broader theoretical interests in complexity, globalization, and methodology.
-At Old Dominion University I enjoy teaching a variety of courses in international political economy and research methods to both graduate and undergraduate student as well as the introduction to international politics course for undergraduates.
-These courses have ranged widely in content and format, from small seminars on advanced statistical techniques to lecture-format classes with 35 or more undergraduates.
+I enjoy teaching a variety of courses in international political economy and research methods to both graduate and undergraduate student as well as the introduction to international politics course for undergraduates.
+These courses have ranged widely in content and format, from small seminars on advanced statistical techniques to lecture-format classes with 45 or more undergraduates.
 I particularly enjoy teaching methodology courses at both the graduate and undergraduate levels.
 Given this variety of subjects and formats, my course designs follow no one template.
 Generally, however, I seek to emphasize writing in both undergraduate and graduate seminars on globalization and IPE, while undergraduate and graduate methods courses combine intensive statistical exercises and exams with practical hands-on learning of modeling software.